 Seeds are generally sown between February and June.
 Sow two seeds per cell of cell trays in a greenhouse or similar environment until April and outdoors from April.
 Thin to one plant as soon as the seedlings can be handled.
-Give liquid fertiliser every week.
+Give general purpose liquid fertiliser every week.
 When rootball is well bound together plant out into fertile garden soil in full sun or very light shade.

 Allow 30cm (12in) between plants and 45cm (18in) between rows.
 Closer spacing will reduce the number of side shoots formed.

 Before planting add a high potassium general fertiliser, such as Vitax Q4, at a rate of three handfuls per square metre/yard, or, if manure or other rotted organic matter has been dug in use half amount of fertiliser.
 From April, seeds can be sown in the open where the plants are to grow; sow three seeds, 2cm (¾in) deep, every 30cm (12in) along the row.
 When seedlings are large enough to be handled, thin out each ‘station’ leaving one healthy seedling behind.

 Cover seedlings and seed beds with fleece to exclude cabbage root fly, removing fleece in May when risk of damage lessens.